niccsja/niccsja/README.md

 🧑🏽‍💻 I like exploring all facets of web development and embracing new technologies.

-🙇🏽‍♂️ I am pursuing full stack web development, learning about React, TypeScript, Express, Redux, MongoDB and Node.js.
+🙇🏽‍♂️ I am pursuing full stack web development, learning about React, TypeScript, Express, Redux, MongoDB, Node.js and Java.

 🤓 I am working on several projects and building my portforlio.